george-norton/procyon/README.md

 - The easiest way to wire up a Procyon is via the [VIK](https://github.com/sadekbaroudi/vik) interface.
 Usually this requires a 12P 0.5mm pitch type A FFC cable.
 But For the Dilemma and SplitKB Halycon boards, you will need a type B cable instead.
 - Alternatively you can solder wires to the pads on the board.
 You will need a minimum of VCC (3.3v), GND, SDA, SCL and CHG (connect to any GPIO pin).

+## Software support

+Currently there are experimental QMK and ZMK branches with Procyon support.

+The [QMK multitouch_experiment branch](https://github.com/george-norton/qmk_firmware/tree/multitouch_experiment) exteneds the QMK digitizer feature to implement real trackpad support.
+On this branch, the MaxTouch driver reports 5 separate finger positions to the host and it detects gestures.
+You should get all the same gesture support you would expect from a modern trackpad.
+This branch is a large changeset which will likely take some time to get merged into QMK.
+There are some [pre-built QMK firmware images in my userspace](https://github.com/george-norton/qmk_userspace/releases/tag/latest).

+The [ZMK Maxtouch module](https://github.com/george-norton/maxtouch-zephyr-module) builds against Petes [feat/pointers-move-scroll-ptp](https://github.com/petejohanson/zmk/tree/feat/pointers-move-scroll-ptp) ZMK branch.
+It is currently missing the ability to fallback to mouse emulation (so no MacOS support).

+## Sensor tuning

+The sensor sensitivity may require tuning depending on the type of surface you use on your build.
+This can be done by adjusting the touch threshold, and if required the transmit gain.
+If your sensor is not detecting touches well, reduce the touch threshold.
+If your sensor is jittery, or is detecting spurious touches increase the touch threshold, or if there is any ungrounded metal by the sensor, move it.
+Increasing the transmit gain will require a larger touch threshold, but it should enable you to use thicker overlays and it will give you more room to adjust the touch threshold.

+The mouse emulation gestures are implemented in software, they rely on various parameters that can be tuned by defining macros.

+If you flash the QMK debug firmware, you can use the [Maxtouch debug](https://github.com/george-norton/maxtouch-debug) tool to adjust the sensor tuning in real time and see how it works.

 ## Schematic